clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 ---

 #Addendum 1: Scheduling repo_sync
 Out of the box, reposado will not run the repo_sync command without your direct invocation.
 If you want your new SUS server to look for any new updates released by Apple on its own, leaving you to simply approve them, you can setup a simple cron job.
-Since it is probably sane for most environments to simply run this script once per day, fire up a sudo vim session and…
+Since it is probably sane for most environments to simply run this script once per day, fire up a sudo nano session and…

 ``sudo nano /etc/cron.daily/repo_sync``
 {% highlight bash %}